If your pet is hospitalized with us, he or she will be monitored 24 hours per day by our medical team, including doctors and nurses.

 You can contact the hospital at any time for a status check on your pet by dialing.
 However, we do urge you to wait to call between 9pm and 12pm if possible to allow the nursing staff to focus on patients during the day.
 Please review our patient update policies.

-Discharge appointments should be scheduled with your specialist or technician according to their regularly scheduled hours, generally Monday thru Friday between 9 a.m. and 5 p.m.
-When you arrive to pick up your pet, your doctor or technician will give you a complete report, answer your questions and provide you with at-home recovery and continued care instructions.
+Discharge appointments should be scheduled with your veterinarian or technician according to their regularly scheduled hours, generally Monday thru Friday between 9 a.m. and 5 p.m.
+When you arrive to pick up your pet, your veterinarian or technician will give you a complete report, answer your questions and provide you with at-home recovery and continued care instructions.
 If you can only arrange to discharge your pet at a time when your specialist is unavailable, another member of our medical staff will meet with you to review discharge information.
-Any unanswered questions regarding your pet can be phoned into your specialist on the next business day.
+Any unanswered questions regarding your pet can be phoned into your veterinarian on the next business day.

 Life Saving Measures